scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    \textcolor{red}{\mathnormal{C} = x} &:& out(x_1), ...,out(x_n) \mapsto out=[out(x_1), ...out(x_n)]

 In the situation where input has multiple fields, there are various way of combining the output.
-Taking as an example *Task* represented in Fig. :ref:`ndspl3`, it might be useful to combine all the outputs for one specific values of *a* and all the values of *b*.
-The combined output is a two dimensional list, each inner element for each value of *a*, this could be written as follow:
+Taking as an example *Task* represented in Fig. :ref:`ndspl3`, it might be useful to combine all the outputs for one specific value of *a* and all the values of *b*.
+The combined output is a two dimensional list, each inner element for each value of *a*.
+This is written as follows:

 .. math::
    :type: eqnarray